 SLEC’s Zeringue agrees that it’s the workers, not the jobs, that are scarce.
 That’s why workforce development has become a particularly important focus for the council in recent years, in addition to business retention and recruitment.

-Faculty members from Nichols State University’s College of Business Administration and Fletcher Technical Community College are on the SLEC board to facilitate the workforce discussion.
+Faculty members from Nicholls State University’s College of Business Administration and Fletcher Technical Community College are on the SLEC board to facilitate the workforce discussion.
 They also get input from South Louisiana Community College.
 “Through their collaboration, they’re able to quickly put together programming for maritime management, welding certifications, etcetera, to meet the needs of industry.

 IN THE PIPELINE: Argent LNG plans a $10 billion, 20 million tons-per-year LNG facility that will begin the FERC pre-filing process in the fall.
 (Don Kadair)